kahomayo/mc-research-scripts/fuse-no-level-dat/README.md

 doesn't delete or create any files on its own.
 The only difference is that it is selective about which renames it allows.

-The reason that this is useful, is that minecraft ignores errors when renaming files.
+The reason that this is useful, is that Minecraft ignores errors when renaming files.
 If `level.dat` -> `level.dat_old` fails, Minecraft just continues with the next command, which is deleting `level.dat`.

-In conclusion: I don't consider this cheating as this filesystem doesn't violate the semantics of a filesystem and the relevant deletion is done by minecraft itself.